drshahadathussain/drshahadathussain/README.md

 <div align="center">
   <h1>Hi 👋 I'm Shahadat Hussain </h1>
-  <h2> A researcher in mechanical engineering as well as in materials science and technology areas from UAE</h2>
+  <h2>A researcher in mechanical engineering as well as in materials science from UAE</h2>
 </div>